edzaga/sql-course/sql-course-en/lectures/week2/lecture8.rst

 It is seen that the output contains names of the duplicated employees:

 .. note::
-   In the previous example, it is used "as name" in both :sql:`SELECT`.
-As a curiousity, if you use different names next to "as", for example "as name1" and "as name2", remains as name of the :sql:`UNION` table the first to be declared.
+   In the previous example, it is used "as name" in both :sql:`SELECT` .
+As a curiousity, if you use different names next to :sql:`as`, for example "as name1" and "as name2", remains as name of the :sql:`UNION` table the first to be declared.

 Intersection